Alchon Huns: Sources

 Ancient sources refer to the Alchons and associated groups ambiguously with various names, such as Huna in Indian texts, and Xionites in Greek texts.
 Xuanzang chronicled some of the later history of the Alchons.

+The references in Sanskrit sources to the dynasty of Mihirakula are of great importance as they throw light on the character of the rulers.
+The largest number of references is found in Kalhana's Rajatarangini.